 Nutritional yeast is a deactivated yeast with nice nutty and cheesy flavour high in protein and B-complex vitamins, which can usually be found in organic shops.

-Grind into a fine mixture with a grinder.
+Grind all the ingredients into a fine mixture with a grinder.
 Then, store in fridge and use whenever necessary.

-Use any plant-based milk, e.g. almond milk, oat milk, soymilk, rice milk, hazelnut milk.
+Instead of dairy milk, use any plant-based milk, e.g. almond milk, oat milk, soy milk, rice milk, hazelnut milk.
 Just make sure to read the labels and choose a milk with the least ingredients.

 When baking you can also substitute milk with water.
 Dairy-fee and egg-free Buckwheat Pancakes.

-I find soymilk, almond milk or coconut milk tastes good in my coffee.
+I find soy milk, almond milk or coconut milk taste good in my coffee.